patijoe/frontend_coches/README.md

 ## Application Structure

 All the application is organized with connected README.md files which explains each part separately.
-Here are the main links of all the application folders:
+Here are the main application folders:

 - [node_modules/](./node_modules): Project dependencies and development tools.
 - [public](./public):